anaconda/pyscript-tutorial/01_python_in_the_browser.md

 ![PyScript General Architecture](https://docs.pyscript.net/2023.09.1/assets/images/platform.png)

 On the top level there is the `User Code` leveraging the features of PyScript.
+As a matter of facts, PyScript is technically referred to as a _platform_ that users can use to build their own apps!
 The PyScript platform then communicates directly to the Python interpreters compiled to **Web Assembly** (`WASM`), via [`Emscripten`](https://emscripten.org/docs/index.html).